spncrptrsn/spncrptrsn.github.io/index.md

 ### Armor-Based Saving Throws

-Divinity: Original Sin 2's armor system took the guess-work out of setting status effects, but that simplification did away with some of the excitement that can come from uncertainty: the elation of making a low-chance roll to save a party member, the bitter sting of getting hit by someone's hail mary 5%-to-hit spell.
+Divinity: Original Sin 2's armor system took the guess-work out of setting status effects, sacrificing some of the excitement that can come from uncertainty: the elation of making a low-chance roll to save a party member, the bitter sting of getting hit by someone's hail mary 5%-to-hit spell.

 Armor-Based Saving Throws is my attempt to inject a little bit of D&D-style debuffing amd XCOM-style risk-taking/risk-mitigation into D:OS 2.
 Early-access forum posts proposed classic stat-based saving throws, but that would ditch what was great about the armor system--the ease with which you could point at a unit and know how close you were to pulling off a disable (without having to right-click, hit 'examine' and tally its Willpower score).
 I hoped a hybrid approach could provide the best of both worlds.